lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 # ToDo
 ## Next Up
-- Stripe discounts.
-- Add "deadline has passed" warning in settings.
 - Add pretty react number inputs with words placeholder in them.
 - Connect posts to days.
 Click on day modal: